8 min read

 Is one week in Curaçao enough to see the island?

 Yes.
-Curaçao is compact, so seven days covers the capital, the north-coast national parks, the top beaches, a Klein Curaçao trip, world-class snorkeling, flamingo spotting, and the Hato Caves while still leaving genuine downtime each afternoon.
+Curaçao is compact, so seven days covers the capital, the north-coast national parks, the top beaches, a Klein Curaçao trip, the island's best shore snorkeling, flamingo spotting, and the Hato Caves, with afternoons left free.

 What is the best time of day to do things in Curaçao?